Table of Contents

 I = (∆I / ∆t) * ∆Q = vm * Q or vm = I / Q

-The cross section is taken as the sum of all parallel vessels.
-Thus, the cross section of the capillary system is 500 times the cross section of the aorta.
-Hence, the flow velocity of the blood decreases further and further from aorta (0.25 m/s) to the capillaries (0.0005 m/s).
+The cross-section is taken as the sum of all parallel vessels.
+Thus, the cross-section of the capillary system is 500 times the cross-section of the aorta.
+Hence, the flow velocity of the blood decreases further and further from the aorta (0.25 m/s) to the capillaries (0.0005 m/s).

-If a fluid flows through a pipe system, friction occurs both between the elements of the fluid and the wall of the pipe.
-This dynamic tenacity is described by viscosity η.
+When a fluid flows through a pipe system, friction occurs both between the elements of the fluid and the wall of the pipe.
+This dynamic tenacity is described by viscosity (η).
 It results from the quotient of shear stress (τ = force/area) and the velocity gradient (γ = dv/dx):

 η = τ / γ (in Pa s)

-If all fluid layers and, hence, the fluid particles that move parallel to the wall of the vessel, this is referred to as laminar flow.
+Fluid forms layers and, hence, the fluid particles move parallel to the wall of the vessel; this is referred to as laminar flow.
 Since the friction at the wall of the vessel is greatest, a parabolic velocity profile results.

 Under these circumstances, the Law of Hagen-Poiseuille applies: